 The Continuous Positive Airway Pressure (CPAP) machine is a device that pumps some air into your airway to help keep it open.
 For many people, it helps fight sleep apnea so they can get some sleep like they should.
 However, CPAP machines can be noisy and uncomfortable.
 Instead, you can get a dental split from either of our Connecticut offices.
 This small device is worn over your teeth while you sleep.
 It shifts your jaw just enough to help keep you breathing during sleep.

-If you are tired of spending so many nights losing sleep, contact either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — to make an appointment for sleep apnea treatment.
+If you are tired of spending so many nights losing sleep, contact either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — or use our online tool to make an appointment for sleep apnea treatment.